Setting up a SFTP Server on Windows

 Connecting to your SFTP Server

 To connect to your new SFTP server, you will need to download an FTP client that supports SFTP.
 I use Filezilla which is a nice free FTP and SFTP client.
 You might also try WinSCP which is another free SFTP client.
+It is important that the server you wanted to connect to is running SSH.

 To test if your server is running, create a new connection in your client and specify SFTP as the server type, 22 as the port, and localhost or 127.0.0.1 as the server name.
 You will also need to provide the user account and password for any account that you added to your passwd file.
 Now connect to the server.
 If all went well, you should see a directory listing where you pointed the home folder to.
 If not, there are a couple of things to check.
 Make sure your Windows firewall is set to allow traffic over port 22 and finally double check your passwd file to make sure that the account you added is actually there.